rartstudio/todo-laravel/README.md

 # Todo Laravel

-A todo app using tech stack laravel inertia vue3. minimum php v8.1 and node v20.3.0 how to running this app please follow the instructions below:
+A todo app using tech stack laravel inertia vue3. minimum php v8.1, mysql v8 and node v20.3.0 how to running this app please follow the instructions below:

 ## Run Locally